about

 The tracks provide information suitable for developers, for reference or to start learning about one of these languages.
 Stories and Bites cover most of the features of C++ and Rust, and materials for C# are being developed too.
 Discussions are quite complete, but accompanied with diagrams and code examples to make the learning process fairly painless.
 There are also coding exercises at the end of most story chapters and many of the Bites.

-The original SU site organizes material for graduate Computer Engineering courses I taught from 1991 to 2019.
+While teaching graduate software design courses at Syracuse University I developed a website containing lectures, solutions for midterm exams, project specifications, and a lot of sample code.
+SU Site The original SU site organizes material for graduate Computer Engineering courses I taught from 1991 to 2019.
 It is structured by course and student interests with lots of student pictures.
-I taught five graduate courses based on my Syracuse University website.
 All the course contents: syllabus, lecture content, and assignments are accessible by clicking the "Courses" top menu item.
-This includes content for: Here are pictures of students from my classes and from my research team:
+This includes content for: Here are pictures of students from my classes and from my research team: I retired in 2019 and have since been working mostly with the Rust language, but also in C++, with a little Python and C# thrown in.
+That work is featured in Tracks developed for this new site.

-Another intent is to experiment with ways to document and deploy code: how to provide quick access to important code fragments as well as an entire product with multiple packages, how to balance browser view space between non-trivial text descriptions, diagrams, and images, and how to provide intuitive navigation through large collections of code and resources.
+The second purpose is to experiment with ways to present code, diagrams, text discussion, images and charts.
+All vie for page real estate and what is most important to a user may vary over time.
+So the site needs to manage size and placement in ways that gracefully evolve with user actions and viewport size.
+Site design is concerned with how to provide quick access to important code fragments as well as an entire product with multiple packages, how to balance browser view space between non-trivial text descriptions, code examples, diagrams, and images, and how to provide intuitive navigation through large collections of code and resources.
 If you wish to provide constructive feedback about this site, visit Website Repository and click on the New discussion tab.

 There are a lot of programming and language reference materials here.
 For now, language references focus on C++ and Rust, but eventually the site may add references for C#, and a few other languages.
 Here are places to look for language support: